-Evergreens, citrus and blooming bulbs make wonderful gifts for gardeners during the holidays, but when the carols have faded and the decorations are back in the attic, keeping the plants alive will be a test of your green thumb.
+Evergreens, citrus and blooming bulbs make wonderful gifts for gardeners during the holidays, but when the carols fade and the decorations are back in the attic, keeping the plants alive will be a test of your green thumb.

-Most plants will need to be treated as houseplants until spring, then transitioned into the garden.
+Most plants should be treated as houseplants until spring, then transitioned into the garden.

 Evergreens like rosemary and Norfolk pine make charming stand-ins for Christmas trees but present challenges as houseplants.
 Poinsettias can be nursed through the winter indoors and then planted outside.